About the CIU

 Programs: The CIU hosts groundbreaking and innovative programs such as its “Law and Ethics in Judaism and Islam,” in which Jewish and Muslim scholars discussed the methodology they use to analyze religions texts.
 The CIU’s Imams to Auschwitz study tours brought leading Imams, first from the U.S. and later, from the developing world, to the concentration camps and participants of both trips created and signed public documents denouncing Holocaust denial as well as anti-Semitism.

-Our Scriptural Resources for Peace© discussion, in which the leaders in the Abrahamic faiths retranslate, analyze, and contextualize passages in their scriptures that have led to hatred and dehumanization of “the other,” originally scheduled for Dallas, in January of 2020, will be conducted via Webinar due to Covid-19.
+Our Scriptural Resources for Peace© discussion, in which the leaders in the Abrahamic faiths retranslate, analyze, and contextualize passages in their scriptures that have led to hatred and dehumanization of “the other,” was, and continues to be, conducted via Webinar due to Covid-19.